Last modified: January 27, 2025

 Mathematical Formulation and Derivation

-This formula is derived from the average of the forward and backward difference formulas:
+This formula is derived from the average of the forward and backward difference formulas.
+The forward difference approximation is expressed as:

 Error in Central Difference Method